lkhavkin7/NBA-Stats-Visualizer-and-Predictor/README.md

 - Exploratory Data Analysis (EDA) and data visualization in Jupyter
 - Machine learning model to predict points per game
 - (Planned) Streamlit dashboard for interactive insights

+### Data Cleaning Notes

+- Removed columns such as "awards" and "additional player info" due to low statistical significance and lack of impact on predictive modeling.

 ## How to Run